hqy2020/X-Gaussian/README.md

 ### News
+- **2024.11.12 :** Added support for multiple (up to 2) Gaussian fields with co-registration and co-pruning mechanisms. 🎯
 - **2024.09.01 :** Code, models, and training logs have been released.
 Welcome to have a try 😆
 - **2024.07.01 :** Our X-Gaussian has been accepted by ECCV 2024!
 Code will be released before the start date of the conference (2024.09.29).
 Stay tuned. 🚀
 - **2024.06.03 :** Code for traditional methods has been released at [SAX-NeRF](https://github.com/caiyuanhao1998/SAX-NeRF). ✨